 Awards & Scholarships for Incoming Students

 In addition to A&S awards, students are eligible for thousands of awards at the University of Toronto.
-To view the full list, visit Award Explorer, a centralized, searchable database of thousands of awards.
+To explore the diverse funding opportunities, visit Award Explorer, a centralized, searchable database of thousands of awards.

 Types of Awards for Incoming A&S Students